4teamwork/ftw.upgrade/README.rst

     For speeding up you can pass ``reindex_security=False``, but you need to make sure you did not change any security relevant permissions (only ``View`` needs ``reindex_security=True`` for default Plone).

+    By default, transaction savepoints are created every 1000th object.
+This prevents exaggerated memory consumption when creating large transactions.
+If your server has enough memory, you may turn savepoints off by passing ``savepoints=None``.

 ``self.base_profile``
     The attribute ``base_profile`` contains the profile name of the upgraded